 - 1. An ordinance or other regulatory mechanism to regulate post-construction storm water discharges from new development and redevelopment.
-At a minimum, the ordinance or other regulatory mechanism shall establish or include: - a) Applicability and jurisdiction that shall apply to new development and redevelopment projects with one acre or more of land disturbance, and sites of less than one acre if they are part of a larger common plan of development or sale within the jurisdiction of the permittee. - b) Design criteria, standards, and specifications equivalent to the technical standards approved by the Department.
+At a minimum, the ordinance or other regulatory mechanism shall establish or include: - a) Applicability and jurisdiction that shall apply to new development and redevelopment projects with one acre or more of land disturbance, and sites of less than one acre if they are part of a larger common plan of development or sale within the jurisdiction of the permittee. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.
 The Department approved technical standards are available at http://dnr.wi.gov/topic/stormwater/standards/index.html. - c) Post-construction performance standards equivalent to, or more restrictive than, those in ss.
 NR 151.121 through 151.125, Wis.
 Adm.
 Code. - d) Storm water management plan requirements for landowners of construction sites equivalent to those contained in s.
 NR 216.47, Wis.
 Adm.
-Code. - e) Permitting requirements, procedures, and fees. - f) Long-term maintenance requirements for landowners and other persons responsible for long-term maintenance of post-construction storm water control measures, including the requirement for routine inspection and maintenance of privately owned, postconstruction storm water control measures that discharge into the MS4 to maintain their pollutant removal operating efficiency. - e) Inspection and enforcement authority.
+Code. - e) Permitting requirements, procedures, and fees. - f) Long-term maintenance requirements for landowners and other persons responsible for long- term maintenance of post-construction storm water control measures, including the requirement for routine inspection and maintenance of privately-owned, post-construction storm water control measures that discharge into the MS4 to maintain their pollutant removal operating efficiency.

-- f) The ordinance shall be updated no later than January 1, 2025.
-If after January 1, 2025, the Permittee becomes aware the ordinance is out of date, the Permittee shall update the ordinance within 3 months. - 2.
+- g) Inspection and enforcement authority. - h) If, after the effective date of the reissued permit, the Permittee becomes aware the ordinance does not meet state requirements, the Permittee shall update its ordinance within 6 months. - 2.
 Written procedures for post-construction site plan review which incorporate consideration of potential water quality impacts, including source water protection areas where applicable.
 Post-construction reviews must be conducted for all construction sites with one or more acres of land disturbance. - 3.
-A system for tracking and completing long-term maintenance, inspections, and enforcement of all post-construction BMPs, public and private.
-This system shall include: - a) An inventory of all municipally owned or operated BMPs, which includes: - (1) BMP, name, location, BMP type, and year constructed. - (2) Record drawing. - (3) An operation and maintenance plan with inspection procedures and schedule. - (4) Written documentation of the municipalities' ability to use a privately-owned BMP to meet a water quality requirement of this permit. - b) Written procedures that will be used by the Permittee through its ordinance jurisdiction, approval process, and authority, to track and enforce the long-term maintenance of storm water management facilities implemented to meet the post-construction performance standards in Section II E. 1. c). - c) Long-term maintenance inspections at least once per permit term. - d) Inspection documentation. - e) A description of the inspection and enforcement response procedures the Permittee will follow when addressing project compliance issues with the enforceable post-construction storm water management performance standards. - 4.
+A system for tracking and completing long-term maintenance, inspections, and enforcement of all municipally owned or operated post-construction BMPs and privately owned BMPs constructed on or after January 1, 2004.
+This system shall include: - a) An inventory of all post-construction BMPs identified in section II.E.3 which includes: - (1) BMP, name, location, BMP type, and year constructed. - (2) Record drawing. - (3) An operation and maintenance plan with inspection procedures and schedule. - (4) Written documentation of the municipalities' ability to use a privately-owned BMP to meet a water quality requirement of this permit. - b) Written procedures that will be used by the Permittee through its ordinance jurisdiction, approval process, and authority, to track and enforce the long-term maintenance of storm water management facilities implemented to meet the post-construction performance standards in Section II E. 1. c). - c) Long-term maintenance inspections at least once per permit term. - d) Inspection documentation. - e) A description of the inspection and enforcement response procedures the Permittee will follow when addressing project compliance issues with the enforceable post-construction storm water management performance standards. - 4.
 Green Infrastructure Barrier Identification.
-The Permittee shall review design, construction, landscaping and other related ordinances to identify regulatory barriers to implement green infrastructure projects within the MS4.
-Identified barriers and a plan to remove these barriers, shall be submitted with the Permittee's reapplication package.
+The Permittee shall review its ordinances related to the design, construction, landscaping and other related ordinances to identify regulatory barriers to implement of green infrastructure projects within the MS4.
+Identified barriers and proposed plan to remove these barriers, if applicable, shall be submitted by the Permittee with the Permittee's reapplication package.